ziyanan/CourXive/README.md

 *Study plan*:
 1. The user can share their study progress
 1. The user can favorite a course and add a course to their wishlist
+1. The user can add grade level and interested paths on personal profile.
-1. The user can add/delete grade level and interested paths on personal profile.
+1. The user can delete grade level and interested paths on personal profile.
+1. The user can add personal To Do list on personal profile.
-1. The user can add/delete personal To Do list on personal profile.
+1. The user can delete personal To Do list on personal profile.
-1. The user can add/delete reminder of To Do list.
+1. The user can add reminder of To Do list.
-1. The user can add/delete customized lists for storing contents.
+1. The user can delete reminder of To Do list.

 *Course Database*:
 1. The user can browse the course database